Business Insider Is Hiring A Full-Time Copy Editor

-Business Insider is hiring a copy editor to cover two weekend shifts and three weekday shifts.
-This is a full-time position.
+Business Insider is hiring a copy editor to join our newsroom and cover the early shift.

-This person will work in Business Insider’s New York City headquarters, editing copy on screen for grammar, punctuation, spelling, sense, and Business Insider style.
+This person will work full time in Business Insider’s brand-new NYC headquarters, editing copy on screen for grammar, punctuation, spelling, sense, and BI style.

-We are looking for someone who can work quickly and independently, usually without the luxury of querying reporters and other editors.
+We are looking for someone who can work quickly and independently, usually without the luxury of querying writers and other editors.

 Requirements: